Tolerance/Tolerance/docs/throttling/waiters.rst

 Once you are able to wait an amount of time, you may want to surcharge the waiters to apply different wait strategies such as an exponential back-off.

+- The `linear` waiter simply waits a predefined amount of time.
 - The `exponential back-off`_ waiter uses the well-known `Exponential backoff algorithm <https://en.wikipedia.org/wiki/Exponential_backoff>`_ to multiplicatively increase the amount of time of wait time.
 - The `count limited`_ waiter simply adds a limit in the number of times it can be called.